-We scored 169 countries using 10 different ranking factors, including average internet speeds, the cost and affordability of home broadband packages, and the cost of 1Gb of mobile data, to find the worlds most and least connected countries.
+We scored 164 different countries, down from 169 in 2021, using 10 different ranking factors, including average internet speeds, the cost and affordability of home broadband deals, and the cost of 1Gb of mobile data, to find the worlds most and least connected countries.

 Reading the index

-We’ve highlighted some of the major factors included in our study in the table above, but to see all ranking factors, including the percentage of a countries population with broadband and mobile internet access, the number of free public WiFi hotspots and hotspots per capita, as well as what percentage of web pages written in a countries native language can be found here.
+We’ve highlighted some of the major factors included in our study in the table above, but all ranking factors, including the percentage of a countries population with broadband and mobile internet access, the number of free public WiFi hotspots and hotspots per capita, as well as what percentage of web pages written in a country’s native language can be found here.

 You can also download the data to browse offline, and an embed code is available via the sharing options in the top right-hand corner of the table.

 To quickly find the results for a specific country, use the search bar at the top of the Index.

 The most connected countries